michelle-miller/assistant-icp/tutorial.md

 You can add a conditional response that conditions on and includes the user's name for any other responses where personalization would add value to the conversation.

 ## Next steps
-{: #deploy}
+{: #tut-deploy}

 Now that you have built and tested your workspace, you can deploy it by connecting it to a user interface.
 There are several ways you can do this.

 ### Build your own front-end application
+{: #tut-build-client-app}

-You can use the Watson SDKs to [build your own](develop-app.html) front-end application that connects to your workspace using the {{site.data.keyword.conversationshort}} REST API.
+You can use the Watson SDKs to [build your own](/docs/services/assistant-icp/develop-app.html) front-end application that connects to your workspace using the {{site.data.keyword.conversationshort}} REST API.